hms-dbmi/pic-sure-all-in-one/tests/banner-local-integration/README.md

 `expected-result.json`; the BDC root is pinned by the binary/feed owner contract, and the clean legacy PSAMA root must contain the exact annotated `v4.2.2` tag.
-Use `test.sh contract` for the normal and optimized checked-in contract tests without starting Docker.
+Use `test.sh contract` for the normal and optimized checked-in contract tests without starting Docker. `nested-owner-diagnostics.py` forces failures through the real Ticket 17 and Ticket 18 harness failure paths without starting Docker, then checks that Ticket 22A retains their matrices, logs, and browser output.

 Resources are labeled with `org.pic-sure.banner-local-integration=<run-id>`.
 The runner removes its containers, network, locally built images, and temporary directory on success and failure.
-Failure diagnostics are captured before that cleanup under `${BANNER_LOCAL_DIAGNOSTICS_ROOT:-/tmp/banner-local-integration-diagnostics}`.
+Failure diagnostics, including the composed owner matrices, service logs, and browser results, are captured before that cleanup under `${BANNER_LOCAL_DIAGNOSTICS_ROOT:-/tmp/banner-local-integration-diagnostics}`.
 CI uploads that directory when the job fails.